Fedora31/nhcustom2/README.md

 folder must be present next to the executable, or another folder must be specified with the option `-i`.

-The input folder must be filled with the content of [this zip file](https://github.com/Fedora31/no-hats-bgum/blob/master/nhm_source/mechbgum_no_hats_mod/no_hats_bgum.zip), or any other version of "no hats mod".
+The input folder must be filled with a **decompiled** version of no-hats-bgum, or any other version of "no hats mod".

 Make sure to keep the database and the input folder up do date.